 The best way for a trader to use InsideTheMarket.com is to check the Premium page at least twice daily (and/or check out our emails when we send them out) and follow the trades that we post.
 That is where we post & manage all of our trades from.
 The information on that page is what is emailed out to our Premium and Free Trial members as well.

-When the the US markets are open… the premium page is updated twice a day Monday through Thursday.
-The initial post is done by 9:30am EST and the 2nd post is done between 5pm EST and 5:30pm EST. On Fridays, there is just the morning post.
-Emails are also out by those times as well.
+When the the US markets are open… the premium page is updated daily Monday through Thursday.
+These daily posts are done between 6pm EST and 6:30pm EST. On Fridays, there is just a midday post, which is done between 12pm and 1pm EST. Emails are also out by those times as well.
 From time to time, depending on the market action… we may also put out an intraday email alert as well.

 Our trades are what is called “swing trades” and these trades typically last from 3 days to 5 weeks.
 Our futures trades tend to be shorter than our forex trades and have a trade length usually from 3 to 5 days where our Forex trades are generally from 2 to 5 weeks.